$S^3$: Sign-Sparse-Shift Reparametrization for Effective Training of Low-bit Shift Networks: Re-parameterization

 We further generalize our approach toward shift neural networks.
 Following \cite{elhoushi2019deepshift} the discrete weight of shift networks can be decomposed into two parts: a ternary term $\wter$ and a scaling term composed of power of 2 numbers $2^{S}$ that shifts the network $S$ bits $\wshift = \wter 2^{S}$, shifting to left or right depends on the sign of $S\in\mathbb Z$.

-We apply the decomposed $\wter=\wsign\wsparse$ in \S~\ref{sec:S3-reparameterization-for-ternary} and re-write shift networks in terms of the decomposed ternary weights.
-Following \cite{elhoushi2019deepshift} we only focus on positive $S$ values.
-We propose to re-parameterize this shift weights as a combination of $t$ binary variables recursively
+We apply the decomposed $\wter=\wsign\wsparse$ described in the session \ref{sec:S3-reparameterization-for-ternary} and re-write shift networks in terms of the decomposed ternary weights.
+Following \cite{elhoushi2019deepshift} we focus on positive $S$ values.The re-parameterization for the negative $S$ values can easily be achieved by adding a constant bias to $S$.
+We propose to re-parameterize this shift weights as a combination of $t$ binary variables recursively.

 For instance, $S^3$ reparameterizes a 3-bit shift networks whose discrete weight values are $\wshift\in \{0,\pm1,\pm2,\pm4\}$ to: